 The shift into autumn is a time of year we associate with a change of some kind, whether it’s her changing colours, darker evenings, early starts and school runs, cooler air that makes us reach for warmer outfits and thicker duvets, or a craving for warmer, comforting foods.
 It’s a change of gear that’s perhaps quieter and less dramatic than the noisy arrival of spring, but a change nonetheless.
 Autumn is a season I find myself settling into with increasing ease as I get older; I don’t think I’ll ever be ready for it while lying in my hammock during the blissful warm days of June and July, but by the end of August, the itch of a new season around the corner that’s still a tiny bit out of reach, is one I realise I do want to scratch.

 The change in my taste for different foods at the beginning of autumn is the shift that surprises me most each year.
-I find it amazing how my body instinctively knows what it needs as the seasons change, and despite happily eating my own bodyweight in salad leaves all summer long, some of which I even managed to grow myself this year, as October rolls around I find myself feeling indifferent to their leafy charms.
-Just the thought of eating cold salad leaves even makes me shiver on some days - ‘urgh, no thanks’, I think, although with a slightly heavy heart, I realise that after months of being able to grab a handful of leaves and whizz them through the salad spinner minutes before eating, I’m back to spending more time in the kitchen preparing cooked vegetables instead.
+I find it amazing how my body instinctively knows what it needs as the seasons change, and despite happily eating my own bodyweight in salad leaves all summer long, some of which I even managed to grow myself this year, as October rolls around I find myself feeling more and more indifferent to their leafy charms.
+Just the thought of eating cold salad leaves can make me shiver on some days - ‘urgh, no thanks’, I think, although with a slightly heavy heart, I realise that after months of being able to grab a handful of leaves and whizz them through the salad spinner minutes before eating, I’m back to spending more time in the kitchen preparing cooked vegetables instead.

 Thankfully, I am very at home in my kitchen and it doesn’t take much persuasion to adjust to this new mindset.
 Being a nutritionist helps, and I feel passionately that what you eat, and how you eat, offers so many opportunities for nourishment, healing, family connection, joy and love on multiple levels.
 For me, food is one of the main pillars of health.
 It can be powerful medicine, and what we choose to eat has the potential to heal us, energise us, and support our journey through life, or slow us down, compromise our health and make life feel harder.
 At this time of year it feels especially important to slow down, reassess our needs, tend to ourselves and bring in the more warming, easily digested and nourishing foods that reflect the changing temperatures - think soups, stews, curries, hot chocolates, warming spices and roasted vegetables to help your body make its seasonal adjustments more gracefully.